Creutzfeldt–Jakob disease: Treatment

-As of 2025, there is no cure or effective treatment for CJD.
+As of 2026, there is no cure or effective treatment for CJD.
 Some of the symptoms, like twitching, can be managed, but otherwise treatment is palliative care.
 Psychiatric symptoms like anxiety and depression can be treated with sedatives and antidepressants.
 Myoclonic jerks can be handled with clonazepam or sodium valproate.
 Opiates can help with pain.
 Seizures are very uncommon but can nevertheless be treated with antiepileptic drugs.

 In 2022, results of an early-stage trial of PRN100, a monoclonal antibody against PrP, were reported: the drug appeared safe and reached the brain, but treated patients did not show clearly improved survival compared to historical controls.
 While not curative, this trial demonstrated the feasibility of immunotherapy for prion disease.

+In 2025, preclinical research demonstrated that oral, low-dose treatment with the antiretroviral medication efavirenz extended survival and slowed disease progression in a humanized mouse model of sporadic CJD (sCJD).
+The drug acts as an allosteric activator of the brain-specific cholesterol-metabolizing enzyme CYP46A1.
+This mechanism promotes brain cholesterol turnover, reduces the neurotoxic accumulation of pathological prion proteins (PrPSc), and alleviates metabolic lipid alterations in the brain.

 Prognosis

 Life expectancy is greatly reduced for people with Creutzfeldt–Jakob disease, and the average is less than six months.
 As of 1981, no one was known to have lived longer than 2.5 years after the onset of CJD symptoms.
 One of the world's longest survivors of vCJD was Jonathan Simms, a Northern Irish man who lived for 10 years after his diagnosis and received experimental treatment with pentosan polysulfate.
 Simms died in 2011.